ubc-lib-geo/Data-Normalization-Classification/index.md

 ## Poll Questions:

-### 1) Which country do you think has a higher frequency of police violence?
+### 1) Which country do you think has a higher frequency of police involved deaths?
     A) Canada
     B) The United States
     C) They're about equal

-### 2) Which country do you think has a greater racial disparity in incidents of police violence?
+### 2) Which country do you think has a greater racial disparity in incidents of police involved deaths?
     A) Canada
     B) The United States
     C) They're about equal